FireRedNinja/cs-notes/_posts/2018-01-08-cyber-security-fundamentals.md

 - Enrollment : establish credentials
 - Challenge & Response : Check validity of credentials
+- Styles
+    - Direct/Brokered

 ## Local
-- Commonly used: Identity * Password
+- Commonly used: (Identity * Password)
 - Store **salted** digest of passowrd for security
   - MD5, SHA
 - when loggin in